kostantinos-papadamou/pseudoscience-paper/README.md

   Preferrably, according to our Audit framework, all HTTPS Proxies set in this file MUST be from similar locations (e.g., "US-San Fransisco-California").
 - ```helpers/config/config.py```: Includes the HTTPS Proxies used to download the transcript of YouTube videos using ```youtube-dl```.

+### YouTube Data API
+Our codebase uses the YouTube Data API to download video metadata and for many other purposes like searching YouTube.
+Hence, it is important that you create an API key for the YouTube Data API and set it in the configuration files of our codebase.
+You can enable the YouTube Data API for your Google account and obtain an API key following the steps <a href="https://developers.google.com/youtube/v3/getting-started">here</a>.

+Once you have a **YouTube Data API Key**, please set it in the following files:

+- ```youtubehelpers/config/YouTubeAPIConfig.py```

+- ```youtubeauditframework/utils/YouTubeAuditFrameworkConfig.py```

 # Part 1: Detection of Pseudoscientific Videos
 We implement a deep learning model geared to detect pseudoscientific YouTube videos.
-As also described in our paper, to train and test our model we use the dataset available <a href="">here</a>.
+As also described in our paper, to train and test our model we use the dataset available <a href="https://zenodo.org/record/4558469#.YDlltl37Q6F">here</a>.

 ## 1.1.
 Classifier Architecture
 ![Model Architecture Diagram](https://github.com/kostantinos-papadamou/pseudoscience-paper/blob/master/classifier/architecture/model_architecture.png)